 Is your home retirement ready?Lifestyle

-"There's always been an expectation that when people retire they will head to warmer weather and kick back a little, but today those notions about what people want from retirement are changing dramatically," says Jennifer Wallace-Brodeur, senior advisor, programs, Livable Communities in AARP's Public Policy Institute program.
+"There's always been an expectation that when people retire they will head to warmer weather and kick back a little, but today those notions about what people want from retirement are changing dramatically," says Jennifer Wallace-Brodeur, senior advisor, programs, Livable Communities in AARP's Public Policy Institute program, in an interview conducted by Athene.

-However, this new trend of staying put requires a little elbow grease, since many homes need updating to make sure they remain appropriate living spaces no matter how old you are or what your physical abilities are, adds Rachel Adelson, author of Staying Power: Age-Proof Your Home for Comfort, Safety and Style.
+Rachel Adelson, author of Staying Power: Age-Proof Your Home for Comfort, Safety and Style, adds in an interview conducted by Athene, “This new trend of staying put requires a little elbow grease, since many homes need updating to make sure they remain appropriate living spaces no matter how old you are or what your physical abilities are.”

 What follows is a quick list of things to check for around your home that will make it easier to age in place.
 You won't need to dive into all of these updates right away, but it's smart to know what you'll want to change so that you can make a priority list and budget.